damiano-cmd/svfx/README.md

   </style>
 ```

-Curently it has scrollFunctions, Animation function, typeAnimation and typeCorectionAnimation.
+Curently it has the functions: scrollFunctions, Animation, typeAnimation, typeCorectionAnimation and ImageSlade.

 ## typeAnimation